Onkyo is set to return to Europe under the ownership of Sharp in the autumn

-After filing for bankruptcy in May, it has been confirmed that the legendary Japanese brand Onyko will return to the European market under the joint ownership of Sharp and Premium Audio Company (PAC), a subsidiary of Voxx.
+It has been confirmed that the legendary Japanese brand Onyko, which filed for bankruptcy in May, will return to the European market under the joint ownership of Sharp and Premium Audio Company (PAC), a subsidiary of Voxx.

 PAC has officially announced that Onkyo, along with stable mates Integra and Pioneer, will soon be available for distribution across Europe, the Middle East, and Africa, with stock available from the autumn.